Well-Architected Framework: AI and ML perspective

 AI and ML perspective: Operational excellence

-This document in the Well-Architected Framework: AI and ML perspective provides an overview of the principles and recommendations to help you to build and operate robust AI and ML systems on Google Cloud.
-These recommendations help you to set up foundational elements like observability, automation, and scalability.
-This document's recommendations align with the operational excellence pillar of the Google Cloud Well-Architected Framework.
+This document in the Well-Architected Framework: AI and ML perspective provides an overview of the principles and recommendations to build and operate robust AI and ML systems on Google Cloud.
+These recommendations help you set up foundational elements like observability, automation, and scalability.
+The recommendations in this document align with the operational excellence pillar of the Google Cloud Well-Architected Framework.

-Operational excellence within the AI and ML domain is the ability to seamlessly deploy, manage, and govern the intricate AI and ML systems and pipelines that power your organization's strategic objectives.
-Operational excellence lets you respond efficiently to changes, reduce operational complexity, and ensure that operations remain aligned with business goals.
+Operational excellence within the AI and ML domain is the ability to seamlessly deploy, manage, and govern the AI and ML systems and pipelines that help drive your organization's strategic objectives.
+Operational excellence lets you respond efficiently to changes, reduce operational complexity, and ensure that your operations remain aligned with business goals.

 Build a robust foundation for model development

-• Adopt a version control system for code, model, and data.
+Set up version control for code, models, and data

 Automate the model-development lifecycle